From the Lagrange Triangle to the Figure Eight Choreography: Proof of Marchal's Conjecture: Introduction

 \section{Introduction}

 In a paper published in 1993, Moore describes a periodic solution of the gravitational $N$-body problem where three bodies of equal mass follow one another around a closed eight-shaped curve in the plane \cite{DiscoveryEight}.
 The orbit was discovered by numerically minimizing the Newtonian potential over the space of closed plane curves via gradient descent.
-This \emph{remarkable solution} of the $N$-body problem was discovered independently by Chenciner and Montgomery, whose variational proof of its existence appeared in the Annals of Mathematics in the year 2000 \cite{ProofEight}.
+This \emph{remarkable solution} of the $N$-body problem was discovered independently by Chenciner and Montgomery, whose variational proof of its existence was published in the year 2000 \cite{ProofEight}.
 See the right frame of Figure \ref{fig:triangle_eight_1} in the present work, and also \cite{scholarpedia} for graphical illustrations of the three body eight.
 These days such an orbit is called a choreography, as the bodies appear to dance around a prescribed curve in space.
 The paper \cite{MR1919833} by Chenciner, Gerver, Montgomery and Sim\'{o} provides a lovely introduction to the subject of choreographies in particle systems.

 Shortly after the announcement of the eight by Chenciner and Montgomery, Marchal published a paper investigating the discrete symmetries of $3$-body choreographies \cite{P12family}.
 In particular, recalling that non-circular periodic solutions of the equal mass three body problem have at most 12 space-time symmetries, he studied the properties of the most symmetric family of \emph{relative periodic orbits} bifurcating from Lagrange's equilateral triangle by continuation with respect to the frequency of a rotating frame.
 By a \emph{relative periodic orbit}, we mean a solution which is periodic after changing to an appropriate co-rotating frame.
-Marchal referred to this most symmetric continuation class as the $P_{12}$ family, and in the same reference showed that: \begin{itemize} \item \textbf{The \boldmath$P_{12}$\unboldmath~family is not empty:} there exists a family of relative periodic orbits bifurcating from the Lagrange triangle and having the maximal allowed 12 symmetries. \item \textbf{The \boldmath$P_{12}$\unboldmath~family comprises relative choreographies:} in a suitable rotating coordinate system, each periodic orbit in the $P_{12}$ family can be viewed as a single closed curve in $\mathbb{R}^3$.
-The three bodies follow one another around this curve, spaced out by a time shift of $1/3$ the period. \item \textbf{Variational properties:} the $P_{12}$ family minimizes the action between appropriate terminal conditions. \end{itemize} Next he observed that the three body figure eight evinces all 12 symmetries of the $P_{12}$ family.
-Inspired by this, he proposed that $P_{12}$ actually contains the eight.
-We refer to this as \textit{Marchal's conjecture}.
+Marchal referred to this most symmetric continuation class as the $P_{12}$ family, and in the same reference showed that: